A Computational Framework for Brand Perception

 Five Coherence Types

 Brand coherence is not a single variable from low to high.
 It has qualitative types with structurally different resilience properties.
 A 7/10 signal coherence and a 7/10 ecosystem coherence describe fundamentally different brands.
+These five types are theoretically derived from the observer model — they are candidate mechanisms, not empirically validated categories.
+The case studies below are illustrative analyses that demonstrate the framework's diagnostic reach, not empirical validation of the typology.

 Different observer cohorts perceive different things, but their perceptions are functionally interdependent and reinforce each other.
 Absorbs disruption by purification.

-HermesConsistent designed signals produce consistent perception across all cohorts.
+HermèsConsistent designed signals produce consistent perception across all cohorts.
 Transmits disruption evenly — no cohort is immune, but none fractures independently.

 IKEAStrong ideological core filters cohort compatibility.
 Observers either accept the core values or reject the brand entirely.
 Binary resilience — divides along ideological line.